Let your imagination soar with DANIEL SMITH Watercolor Grounds!

 We recommend using Watercolor Ground straight from the container.
 It has a thick, brushable consistency.
 Use a soft-haired synthetic brush, foam brush or foam roller for a smoother finish, or a hog bristle brush for a more textured finish.
 The ground is highly pigmented so one coat will cover most surfaces; very absorbent surfaces such as unfinished soft wood may require two coats, allowing the first coat to cure before adding the second.
 Wash brushes immediately after use.

-TIP – when using the Watercolor Ground to Rescue a Painting, thin some Watercolor Ground in a small dish with up to 10% of water and use a soft brush like a hake brush.
+TIP – when using the Watercolor Ground to Rescue a Painting, thin some Watercolor Ground in a small dish with up to 10% of water and use a soft brush like a hake brush to blend the edges.

 Let Watercolor Ground dry and cure for at least 24 hours.
 This allows it to attain the right degree of absorption.